-Purpose of Adjunct Faculty Appointments:
+Purpose of adjunct faculty appointments:

-- 1. Contribute to Rosenstiel's academic and research programs by serving on student committees, recruiting and placing students, supporting students, augmenting our academic and research program with special expertise, serving as a visiting lecturer or researcher; assisting in the recruitment of postdoctoral fellows and faculty; and/or other equivalent activities. - 2.
-The total number of adjunct appointments in each department must not exceed the number of full-time faculty; and no individual faculty member should sponsor more than two adjunct appointments.
+- Contribute to the Rosenstiel School's academic and research programs by serving on student committees, recruiting and placing students, supporting students, augmenting our academic and research program with special expertise, serving as a visiting lecturer or researcher; assisting in the recruitment of postdoctoral fellows and faculty; and / or other equivalent activities. - The total number of adjunct appointments in each department must not exceed the number of full-time faculty; and no individual faculty member should sponsor more than two adjunct appointments.